adobe/react-spectrum/rfcs/2019-v3-semantic-elements.md

 Heading to represent `<h1>`..., Section for `<section>`, Avatar for a type of `<img>`, Preview for a different type of `<img>`.
 These components all support reading from the context object where they will pick up the className they should apply.

 We can consider Semantic Elements to be a subset of [Slots]('./2019-v3-slots.md') because there may be many elements that are semantically descriptions.
 Slots gives us that flexibility.
+Semantic elements have a default slot that is their name.

 Consider these examples